brightplum/ashleyjan/about.md

 order: 1
 ---

-In researching my family history I am able to make better sense of my present and gain clarity for my future.

-I want to piece together the missing information that was lost and deliberately taken away.

-Using self-reflection as a constant metaphorical theme throughout the work, I am highlighting the people in my life that I have descended from and to whom I feel most connected.

-My parents, grandparents, spouse and self are a direct reflection of who I am from the past, in the present and who I will become in the future.

-I want to honor the struggle and sacrifice of my ancestors while engaging in the dialogue of what it means to be an American family.
+I am addressing the growing crisis of the black maternal mortality rate in America through painting, audio and mixed media.
+Pictorial narratives of familial and generational dynamism were the foundation of my investigation of the self.
+Those portraits continue to inform my recent work that has shifted towards a maternal concentration.
+I am confronting the trauma surrounding my entrance into motherhood in October 2018, by creating discourse covering self-reflection, personal empowerment, and black transcendence in the midst of adversity.